If a lung or liver transplant is needed

 - The UNOS Organ Center is available 24 hours a day, every day of the year, to facilitate organ sharing among transplant centers, organ procurement organizations and histocompatibility laboratories across the U.S.

 - UNOS provides patient education resources free of charge on their website.
-You can also view a pdf of each of the resources below by clicking on the title below.
+You can also view a pdf of each of the resources by clicking on the view PDF links below.
 To order these and other educational resources free of charge, please click here.

 Questions and Answers for Transplant Candidates about Liver Allocation Policy